 - It Softens the soil and introduces oxygen which allows the roots to spread.

-The aeration process breaks up compacted soil which allows water to pass through it more efficiently instead of sitting on top of the soil surface for long periods.
+The aeration process breaks up compacted soil, allowing water to pass through it more efficiently instead of sitting on top of the soil surface for long periods.
 Furthermore, it helps to protect the grass from diseases.

 Myth #4 Control Moles with Chewing Gum

 Have you heard this one before?
-If you have, you guessed it; it’s most certainly a myth.
+If you have, you guessed it; it’s a myth.
 You can’t kill moles with chewing gum, castor oil, cod liver oil, or tobacco.

-Solution: Trapping is the most effective way to control and get rid of moles.
+Solution: Trapping is the most effective way to control and eliminate moles.
 Read more here about how to get rid of moles.

 In theory, this common lawn care myth sounds plausible, but not in reality.
-If you’re using a water hose, then you probably aren’t watering the yard evenly.
-Uneven watering leaves certain areas overwatered, and others thirsty.
-It not only causes brown patches in your lawn but can increase your water bill.
+If you’re using a water hose, you probably aren’t watering the yard evenly.
+Uneven watering leaves certain areas overwatered and others thirsty.
+It causes brown patches in your lawn and can increase your water bill.

 Solution: Install a sprinkler system.
-Modern sprinkler systems help to conserve more water and make sure your grass gets and even drink.
+Modern sprinkler systems help conserve water and ensure your grass drinks evenly.

-If you have any questions or need help with your lawn care, give Nichols Reliable Lawn Care a call at (479) 502-2192.
+If you have any questions or need help with lawn care, call Nichols Reliable Lawn Care at 479.502.2192.